-Data elements derived from AHRQ software tools (e.g., Clinical Classification Software (CCS) and the Elixhauser Comorbidity Software) are not available in the 2016 NRD because the ICD-10-CM/PCS versions are still under development.
-For users interested in applying the AHRQ software tools to the ICD-10-CM/PCS data in the 2016 NRD, beta versions of the AHRQ software tools are available for download on the HCUP Tools & Software section of the HCUP-US Web site.
-A tutorial is available to users interested in applying the AHRQ software tools to the 2016 NRD at www.hcup-us.ahrq.gov/tech\assist/tutorials.jsp.
+Beginning with data year 2016, data elements derived from AHRQ software tools (e.g., Clinical Classification Software (CCS) and the Elixhauser Comorbidity Software) are not available in the NRD.
+For users interested in applying the AHRQ software tools to the ICD-10-CM/PCS-coded data, the AHRQ software tools are available for download on the HCUP-US website.
+The Tools Loading tutorial is available to users interested in applying the AHRQ software tools at www.hcup-us.ahrq.gov/tech\assist/tutorials.jsp.